 The classical formula for justice according to which an action is just when it offers each individual his or her due took on a substantively egalitarian meaning in the course of time, viz. everyone deserved the same dignity and the same respect.
 This is now the widely held conception of substantive, universal, moral equality.
 It developed among the Stoics, who emphasized the natural equality of all rational beings, and in early New Testament Christianity, which elevated the equality of human beings before God to a principle: one to be sure not always adhered to later by the Christian church.
 This important idea was also taken up both in the Talmud and in Islam, where it was grounded in both Greek and Hebraic elements in both systems.
 In the modern period, starting in the seventeenth century, the dominant idea was of natural equality in the tradition of natural law and social contract theory.

+Plato was one of the first philosophers to address the issue of social inequality in a comprehensive way.
 Plato cautions us against building two parallel cities, “the city of the poor and that of the rich,” where the poor struggle to be productive citizens and plot against the rich — while the rich become luxurious, idle and plot against the poor.

 In his later, but less familiar dialogue, “The Laws,” he more thoroughly develops his thoughts on inequality.
 “It is impossible that those who become very rich become also good,” he stresses repeatedly.
 He said he believes that wealthy citizens start to feel that their wealth is more valuable and important than their virtue — so they don’t need to follow the laws or other norms that create social harmony.
 This makes inequality, to his mind, “the greatest of all plagues.”
 Plato’s prescription is to cap wealth for the richest citizens at four times the wealth of the poorest ones.